jdrabble/running-track/README.md

 - HTML
 - CSS
 - JavaScript
+- Node and Express
-- Node/Express
+- MongoDB and Mongoose
-- MongoDB/Mongoose
+- Google OAuth

 ## Future Developments

 - Profile Page
 - Notifications
 - Connect with other users
-- More date ranges, run hours and seconds
-- More goal setting options
-- More run and goal filters and summary stats
+- More date, distance and duration options